basiljs/basil.js/README.md

 An attempt to port the spirit of the [Processing](http://processing.org/) visualization language to Adobe Indesign.

-For tutorials, examples and documentation go to the official website: [http://basiljs.ch](http://basiljs.ch)
+For tutorials, examples and documentation go to the official website: [http://basiljs.ch](http://basiljs.ch).
+Follow us on twitter for news and updates [@basil_js](https://twitter.com/basil_js)

 **Developers**
 - Benedikt Groß http://benedikt-gross.de